adrgs/requestrepo/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 ```
 git clone git@github.com:adrgs/requestrepo.git